ESMValGroup/ESMValTool_Tutorial/_episodes/04-recipe.md

 > Try to answer the following questions:
 >
 > 1. Who wrote this recipe?
-> 1. Who should I approach if I there's a problem with this recipe?
+> 1. Who should be approached if there is a problem with this recipe?
 > 1. How many datasets are analyzed?
-> 1. What does the preprocessor called 'annual_mean_global' do?
+> 1. What does the preprocessor called `annual_mean_global` do?
-> 1. Which script is applied for the diagnostic called 'map'?
+> 1. Which script is applied for the diagnostic called `map`?
 > 1. Can you link specific lines in the recipe to the tasks that we saw before?
 >
 > > ## Answers